macformula/hil/canlink/README.md

 Can Tracer
 ---------------

-The CAN Tracer captures all traffic on a particular CAN bus during a test and dumps it into a specific file.
+The CAN Tracer captures all traffic on a CAN bus during a test and dumps it into a file.

 ### Usage